Meyers 200: Acquisition by Aero Commander

 In 1966, the Aero Commander division of North American Rockwell purchased the rights to the Meyers 145 and 200, as part of a strategy to capture a share of the light aircraft market in the United States.
-During this time it was in the James Bond film You Only Live Twice.
 Known briefly as the Aero Commander 200, it soon emerged that the firm could not produce the design economically.
 Meyers' firm had been virtually hand-building each aircraft and no jigs or tooling for the kind of mass production envisaged by Aero Commander even existed at the time the rights were bought.
 Having spent US$4 million to produce just US$3 million worth of product, Aero Commander ceased production in 1968 and sold the rights to the Interceptor Corporation, which developed a turboprop-powered version as the Interceptor 400.
 Ownership of the rights eventually passed to Prop-Jets, Inc., later known as Interceptor Aircraft Corporation.
 In 2014 the Global Parts Group, via a separately formed affiliate company called Interceptor Aviation Inc, purchased the rights along with all associated assets and intellectual property related to the Meyers 200 and Interceptor 400 model aircraft.